Chris Butler (musician): 1990s and after

 In 1995, Butler was hired by former Tin Huey keyboardist Harvey Gold, now a TV producer in New York City, as drummer and bandleader for "Two Drink Minimum", a stand-up showcase program for Comedy Central.

-He holds the 1997 Guinness Book of World Records for the longest pop song recording, a 69-minute song titled "The Devil Glitch”.
+He holds the 1997 Guinness Book of World Records for the longest pop song recording, a 69-minute song entitled "The Devil Glitch”.
 The project was expanded online as "The Major Glitch", and accepted additions to the song in the hopes that it would play for days.
 The song reached 3:13:32.

-In 1997, Butler started Future Fossil Records and released his first full-length album "I Feel A Bit Normal Today".
-In 2001, he released Kilopop!'s "Un Petit Goûter", a fictional European band's "Best Of".
-"I've always been a songwriter, and over the years I've been asked to write Waitress-y type tunes for other singers...but none of them were ever used.
-I had quite a pile of these, plus some fun co-writes lying around gathering dust...so I invented a fake European band that supposedly had had 'hits' with these tunes.
+In 1997, Butler started Future Fossil Records and released his first album I Feel A Bit Normal Today.
+In 2001, he released Kilopop!'s Un Petit Goûter, a fictional European band's "Best Of".
+"I've always been a songwriter, and over the years I've been asked to write Waitress-y type tunes for other singers... but none of them were ever used.
+I had quite a pile of these, plus some fun co-writes lying around gathering dust... so I invented a fake European band that supposedly had had 'hits' with these tunes.
 I wanted to be a success in Europe, and since this didn't happen in reality, I decided to make it so in fantasy."

 In 1987, Butler sold his musical gear, including "Bebe Blue", the Vox Teardrop electric guitar he used to record "Christmas Wrapping", to a Manhattan music store.
 More than 20 years later, the store's owners told him that the guitar's latest owner, a woman in Belgium, wanted to sell it to someone who could appreciate its significance.
 Butler hopped on a plane and repurchased it, though he could not convince himself that the guitar was in fact the one he owned before.

 Butler owns the Akron house where serial killer Jeffery Dahmer grew up and killed his first victim.